08:46 AM to 10:14 AM

 As Bilva leaf (leaf from wood apple tree) is considered very sacred to Shiva, offering him a sprig of this leaf and chanting the verses of Bilvashtakam (hymn highlighting the importance of offering Bilva leaves to Lord Shiva) on Maha Shivaratri is considered very auspicious.
 Subsequently, you can offer fruits and flowers to him.

 Rudra Homa (fire prayer) can also be performed.
 In the Rig Veda, Rudra is mentioned as a mighty being, and the verses called Sri Rudram (Vedic hymn to Lord Rudra) is recited during the fire lab to invoke his energies that can drive away any negative emotions and enemies.
-Rituals of Maha Shivaratri are performed throughout the night for every three hours from 6 PM to 6 AM and are called 4 Kalas (power times).
+Rituals of Maha Shivratri are performed throughout the night for every three hours from 6 PM to 6 AM and are called 4 Kalas (power times).

 The sound vibrations of the mantra “NA MA SI VA YA” are the sounds of the five elements: